Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 # Add columns to AspNetUsers table (Add new properties to standard AspNetUsers table)

 - Using Identity framework creates AspNeUsers table,(table for User Registration) and this table has already build in properties, such as: Id, UserName, PhoneNumber, Email and others.
-- If we want to add some more other properties to this table such as: Name,LastName, dateOFBirth, and other we -->
+- If we want to add some more other properties to this table such as: Name,LastName, dateOFBirth, and other -->

+In Model folder we create a class (--> ApplicationUser.cs) and inherit from IdentityUser class.
+Here in this Model class (-->in our case it is ApplicationUser.cs ) we can add extra properties to AspNetUsers table (table for user data when doing registration)

-we can inherit IdentityUser class from other class and add custom properties in that new class:
+in this class we add custom properties in that new class:

 1. In Model folder we create a class which will inherit IdentityUser Class properies
 2. New created class --->(ApplicationUser.cs) we add new properties to AspNetUsers table (such as: Name, LastName,Dob etc.)